 will be a list whose length is the number of tokens of the output.
 Each element is a dictionary of size logprobs

-, from the most likely tokens at the given position to their respective log probabilities.When used in conjunction with echo
+, from the most likely tokens at the given position to their respective log probabilities.echo

 , this option can be set to see how the model tokenized your input.